adamzvolanek/silver-barnacle/lecturebook/lecture05/index.md

 ## Objectives
 + Learn the basics of how files are organized between Windows and ChromeOS
 + Showcase good file management habits
-+ Present different File-types and formating
++ Present different File Types and formating
 + Tips + Tricks of keeping organized